DerouineauNicolas/Hellqualizer/README.md

 Intro
 -------------------

-This program is decoding, filtering and playing encoded audio streams in real time
+This program is decoding, filtering and playing encoded audio streams in real time.
+The current EQ is based on 5 FIR filters (63 taps).
+Inband individual gain can be selected.
+This implementation differs from the tradional 2nd order biquad filtering.
+The complexity and the audio quality of this eq needs to be profiled.
+The current bands are 0:2000:4000:6000:10000:22000

 Compilation
 -------------------